 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.
 This church appoints the following as the Safeguarding Team:

-- o Claire Gregson Vulnerable Adult Safeguarding Co-ordinator/DBS and Safer Recruiting Lead - o Hannah Doit Children and Young People Safeguarding Co-ordinator - Kath Lewis Training coordinator
+- Claire Gregson Safeguarding Co-ordinator/DBS and Safer Recruiting Lead

+- Kath Lewis Training Co-ordinator

+- Angela Clark DBS Recruiter and Support.